PI Status Exception Requests

 By definition, researchers in the LBNL Project Scientist series serve as members of a research team for a limited period of time, do not lead the research, and are not generally eligible to be sole PI.
 Principal Investigator status, granted by virtue of the appointment held or through exception, is not determinative of the individual's appointment in terms of level or period.
 All periods of LBNL employment are governed solely by an individual's appointment as approved by a designated Lab official.

-PI Exception requests are not typical and will be reviewed on a case-by-case basis.
-A request should address 1) why a scientist in a career-track or career appointment (e.g., Research Scientist, Staff Scientist, Faculty Scientist, Sr. Faculty Scientist, or Sr. Scientist) cannot act as PI; and 2) why it may be appropriate for the Project Scientist to serve as PI on the particular grant, award or contract.
+PI and Co-PI Exception requests are not typical and will be reviewed on a case-by-case basis.
+A request should address 1) why a scientist in a career-track or career appointment (e.g., Research Scientist, Staff Scientist, Faculty Scientist, Sr. Faculty Scientist, or Sr. Scientist) cannot act as PI or Co-PI ; and 2) why it may be appropriate for the Project Scientist to serve as PI or Co-PI on the particular grant, award or contract.

 Exceptions may be requested under the following conditions: